SalishSeaCast/docs/tides/tides_variations.rst

 Results
 --------------
 The modelled amplitude and phase will be compared to observations at several points within the domain: Port Renfrew, Point Atkinson, and Yorke Island.
 This way we can evaluate model performance over different regions.
-Other comparisons are available but will not be summarized here.
+Other locations are available but will not be summarized here.

 We have calculated the phase difference :math:`\Delta \phi =\phi_{mod}-\phi_{obs}` and the amplitude ratio :math:`R = \frac{A_{mod}}{A_{obs}}`.
-The results are summarized in the table below.
+The results are summarized in the tables below. (to follow)

 References